Lucite Purses - Popular Bags of the 1940s

 7. Jean Patou

-Of all these top fashion designers, illustrators, and couturiers, Gabrielle ‘Coco’ Chanel, founder of the Chanel brand has the most lasting legacy of them all, continuing to be popular even until this day, 45years after her demise.
+Of all these top fashion designers, illustrators, and couturiers, Gabrielle ‘Coco’ Chanel, founder of the Chanel brand, has the most lasting legacy of them all, continuing to be popular even to this day, 45 years after her demise.

 Gabrielle ‘Coco’ Chanel

-Coco soon became a famed fashion designer as she revolutionised the way women wore clothes, paving a new way for the fashion brand, she, being a fashion icon herself.
-Her simple but elegant styles changed the course of fashion history.
+Coco soon became a famed fashion designer as she revolutionised the way women wore clothes, paving a new way for the fashion brand.
+She was a fashion icon herself.
+Her simple but elegant style changed the course of fashion history.

 Gabrielle 'Coco' Chanel